Gualberto-Vannini/Book-Your-Hotel/README.md

 => Icons:
 Free download from https://thenounproject.com.
 All images are correctly uploaded into Assets' folder in their correct form 1x, 2x 3x

 => Goals:
-As gif (and of course code) shown I made:
 1. SpashPage (usefull to create a login form)
 2. List af all Hotels with all the informations
 3. Filter for Reviews or Stars